 Women undergoing medical intervention in breast cancer may choose breast reconstructing surgery to reconstruct their breast form and look.
-Breast reconstruction procedure involves creating a new mound or shape of the breast by surgery.
+The breast reconstruction procedure involves creating a new mound or shape of the breast by surgery.
 The entire breast or a part of the breast may be removed.
-The new breast can be formed by using implants or patient’s own tissues, generally on the back or lower abdomen, from another part of the body.
+The new breast can be formed by using implants or the patient’s own tissues, generally on the back or lower abdomen, from another part of the body.

 - Saggy Breasts

 - Aesthetic needs due to either small or large breasts